grasshaussoftware/grasshaussoftware/README.md

 ---

 Thank you for visiting my profile.
-Your feedback, collaborations, and connections are always valued.
+Feedback, collaborations, and connections are always valued.

 ---